allaboutapps/integresql/README.md

 ## Install

-A minimal Docker image containing is published on GitHub Packages.
+A minimal Docker image is published on GitHub Packages.
 See [GitHub Releases](https://github.com/allaboutapps/integresql/releases).

 ```bash
 docker pull ghcr.io/allaboutapps/integresql:<TAG>
 ```

 ## Usage

+IntegreSQL is a RESTful JSON API distributed as Docker image and go cli.
+It's language agnostic and manages multiple [PostgreSQL templates](https://supabase.io/blog/2020/07/09/postgresql-templates/) and their separate pool of test databases for your tests.
+It keeps the pool of test databases warm (as it's running in the background) and is fit for parallel test execution with multiple test runners / processes.

 ### Run using Docker (preferred)